R-nvim/R.nvim/README.md

 - `objbr_mappings` can be configured to run R commands on objects in the current session.

+- `pipe_version` allow you to choose between "native" or "magrittr".

 - `external_term` now accepts as valid values `"wezterm_split"` and
   `"kitty_split"`, not requiring Tmux to split the terminal window.
   It's possible to [WezTerm](https://wezterm.org/) to run R in an external terminal emulator on Windows.
 Hence, the values `"wezterm"` and `"wezterm_split"` are valid on Linux, macOS and Windows.

+- `objbr_mappings` adds custom keymap to the Object Browser.

+- `objbr_placeholder` defines the string to substitute for with objects.

+- `R-language-server` sets options for R.nvim's built-in language server.

+- `max_paste_lines` sets the maximum number of lines to be pasted into R Console.

+- `debug` enables support for debugging functions.

+- `chunk_langs` changes configuration for code chunk languages.

 ## Screenshots and videos